Christopher Turpin is Vice President for Editorial Innovation and Newsroom Development at NPR.

-Christopher Turpin is NPR's Vice President of News Programming and Operations.
-He oversees all news programs, newscasts, news operations, collaborative coverage, innovation in news storytelling and training, ensuring NPR's continued excellence across a range of journalistic skills.
+Previously he served as NPR's acting Senior Vice President for News and Editorial Director, overseeing NPR's newsroom and its operations.
+He moved into that role after serving as NPR's Vice President of News Programming and Operations, where he oversaw all news programs, newscasts, news operations, collaborative coverage, innovation in news storytelling and training, ensuring NPR's continued excellence across a range of journalistic skills.

-Turpin was previously the Executive Producer of All Things Considered, NPR's afternoon newsmagazine.
+Prior to that, Turpin was the Executive Producer of All Things Considered, NPR's afternoon newsmagazine.
 On a daily basis he guided the show's editorial direction and managed the show's 26 production staff members.

 Arriving at NPR in January 2000, Turpin spent two years as All Things Considered's Supervising Senior Producer, responsible for the day-to-day running of the show.
 During his time at NPR, Turpin has contributed to All Things Considered's coverage of breaking news events such as the September 11, 2001, terrorist attacks, the Iraq War and Hurricane Katrina.
 Along with these major stories, Turpin was part of the All Things Considered production team in Chengdu, China, covering the terrible earthquake in 2008.